 DOSAGE AND ADMINISTRATION

-FLAREX (fluorometholone acetate ophthalmic suspension) is supplied in whitex low density polyethylene (LDPE) bottles, with natural LDPE dispensing plugs and pink polypropylene closures.
-The product is supplied as 5mL in an 8 mL bottle.
+FLAREX (fluorometholone acetate ophthalmic suspension) 0.1% is supplied in white low density polyethylene (LDPE) bottles, with natural LDPE dispensing plugs and pink polypropylene closures.
+The product is supplied as 5 mL in an 8 mL bottle or as 2.5 m\L in an 8 mL bottle.

 No Information Provided

-FOR TOPICAL OPHTHALMIC USE ONLY.
+FOR TOPICAL OPHTHALMIC USE.
 NOT FOR INJECTION.
 Use in the treatment of herpes simplex infection requires great caution.
 Prolonged use may result in glaucoma, damage to the optic nerve, defect in visual acuity and visual field, cataract formation and/or may aid in the establishment of secondary ocular infections from pathogens due to suppression of host response.
 Acute purulent infections of the eye may be masked or exacerbated by presence of steroid medication.
 Topical ophthalmic corticosteroids may slow corneal wound healing.
 In those diseases causing thinning of the cornea or sclera, perforation has been known to occur with chronic use of topical steroids.
-It is advisable that the intraocular pressure be checked frequently.
+If these products are used for 10 days or longer, intraocular pressure (IOP) should be routinely monitored even though it may be difficult in children and uncooperative patients.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility